Can a healthy diet reduce your risk of hearing loss? Here's what the research says

 What about vitamins and minerals?

-In fact, there's been some research looking at how the vitamins and minerals in our diet may improve our hearing health.
+In fact, there's been some research looking at how the vitamins, minerals and supplements in our diet may improve our hearing health.

 One study, for example, showed that supplementing older men's diet with the vitamin folate (also known as folic acid) helped lower the risk of hearing loss.
 It is one of several vitamins linked to healthy hearing.
 Additionally, the minerals potassium, zinc and magnesium are all essential for preserving good hearing.